Q and A (manga): Publication

 wide-ban volumes, released from June 10 to August 12, 2016.
 Shogakukan republished the series again in three bunkoban volumes, released from July 12 to September 13, 2019.

-Volume list
+Volumes

 Reception

 The second volume peaked at #3 on the Japanese Manga Rankings.
 The fifth volume peaked at #28 and the sixth and final volume peaked at #19 and sold an estimated 58,938 copies in total.